 The Cabarrus College Association of Nursing Students is a local chapter of the National Student Nurses Association (NSNA).
-Membership in the Cabarrus College chapter is voluntary, open to all enrolled pre-nursing and ADN nursing students, and requires no payment of membership dues; however, membership in the North Carolina Association of Nursing Students (NCANS) or National Student Nurses Association (NSNA) requires payment of annual dues.
+Membership in the Cabarrus College chapter is voluntary, open to all enrolled pre-nursing, ADN, TBSN, ABSN, and MSN students.
+There is no payment required for membership dues; however, membership in the North Carolina Association of Nursing Students (NCANS) or National Student Nurses Association (NSNA) requires payment of annual dues.
 The Cabarrus College chapter strives to uphold the NSNA's core values of advocacy, caring, leadership, autonomy, professionalism, and diversity.
 The club's purposes are to: aid in the development of student nurses as truly democratic citizens and future leaders of the nursing profession; advocate for quality nursing education; broaden students' horizons as individuals and as members of a group; promote professional and social unity among student nurses while preparing them for initial licensure; convey standards of professionalism, accountability, and ethical behavior within the nursing profession; stimulate understanding of and an interest in graduate professional nursing organizations; serve as a channel of communication between the student nurse organizations and various graduate professional nurses' organizations; and to participate as an active constituent of the North Carolina Association of Nursing Students (NCANS).